 Hydro jetting is a great option for both commercial and residential areas.
 The jets are able to flush out any sand or silt buildup from a septic system, as well as clear out roots and other obstructions that snaking can’t handle.
 In a commercial setting the plumbing is used much more frequently, and therefore is prone to many more maintenance issues.
 Hydro jetting can be a great preventative tool, and will reduce the chance of losing business and inconveniencing customers.
 From the residential perspective a hydro jetter is usually your last option before needing to replace either part or all of your sewer line.
 Many times cutting the roots out with a hydro jetter can buy the home owner a year or two to save the funds needed to completely replace the sewer pipe.

 Because of the expensive and dangerous nature of jetting machinery, many plumbing companies do not offer this service.
-Here at Harts Plumbing and Excavation we are proud to say that our technicians are highly trained and knowledgeable about the equipment used in this process.
+Here at Harts Services we are proud to say that our technicians are highly trained and knowledgeable about the equipment used in this process.
 If you have any questions or concerns regarding the maintenance or repair of your pipes through jetting, please feel free to contact our office.